cdnjs/packages/.github/ISSUE_TEMPLATE/library-request.md

 <!-- To add a library to cdnjs, it must have a way for an auto-update mechanism
 to be used.
 This can either be via a Git repository that has versions tagged, with the required files included in the repository at the tag.
-Or, this can be done via an NPM package. -->
+Alternatively, this can be done via an NPM package. -->

 <!-- cdnjs has a basic popularity requirement for libraries being added.
 Please ensure the library you are requesting has at least 800 downloads per